okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/main/index.md

     ]
     ```

 2. Review the request status of the API call.
-If the status is `202 Accepted`, the risk events were consumed by the Okta org.
+If the status is `202 Accepted`, the Okta org consumed the risk events.

 > **Note:** Rate limits of three calls per minute, per risk provider, apply to the `/api/v1/risk/events/ip` endpoint.
 Each call can contain multiple risk events.